urschrei/lonlat_bng/README.md

 `convert_epsg3857_to_wgs84_threaded(Array, Array) -> Array`

 ### FFI and Memory Management
-The library does not allocate memory using new vectors or arrays; the longitude and latitude arrays you pass to it via FFI are converted into mutable [slices](https://doc.rust-lang.org/std/slice/) (an inherently [`unsafe`](https://doc.rust-lang.org/std/slice/fn.from_raw_parts_mut.html) operation), then mutated in-place before being passed back across the FFI boundary as C-compatible arrays.
+The library does not allocate memory using new vectors or arrays; the longitude and latitude arrays you pass to it via FFI are converted into mutable [slices, then mutated in-place before being passed back across the FFI boundary as C-compatible arrays.
 Thus, the calling code retains ownership of the allocated memory at all times – it is up to the calling program to ensure that the data passed to `lonlat_bng` live long enough, and are correctly freed (in practice, they will be freed automatically if using a dynamic language).

 ### Building the Shared Library
-Running `cargo build --release` will build an artefact called `liblonlat_bng.dylib` on OSX, and `liblonlat_bng.a` on `*nix` systems.
+Running `cargo build --release` will build an artefact called `liblonlat_bng.dylib` on macOS, and `liblonlat_bng.a` on `*nix` systems.
 Note that you'll have to generate `liblonlat_bng.so` for `*nix` hosts using the following steps:

 - `ar -x target/release/liblonlat_bng.a`
 - `gcc -shared *.o -o target/release/liblonlat_bng.so -lrt`

 ## As a Python Package
-`convert_bng` is [available](https://pypi.python.org/pypi/convertbng/) from PyPI for OSX, Windows, and *nix:
+`convert_bng` is [available](https://pypi.python.org/pypi/convertbng/) from PyPI for macOS, Windows, and *nix:
 `pip install convertbng`
 More information is available in its [repository](https://github.com/urschrei/convertbng)